FEMA is updating Virginia Beach’s

 High Risk Areas

-areas have a 1% annual chance of flooding and a 26% chance of flooding over the
+These areas have a 1% percent annual chance of flooding and a 26 percent chance of

 analyses have not been performed on these areas; therefore, no base flood